vicsanga/Postre/README.md

 ![Postre Diagram](https://github.com/vicsanga/Postre/blob/main/Postre_app/www/infografia.png?raw=true)

+<br><br>
+Visualize POSTRE performance with a real patient in the following <a href="https://youtu.be/g1vinL4Xra4" target="_blank">YouTube video</a>.
+Reproduce it in Full Screen and High Quality (1080p) for optimal visualitzation.
+For this patient, with BOFS syndrome carrying an inversion <a href="10.1016/j.stem.2019.03.004 " target="_blank">(Laugsch et al., 2019)</a>, POSTRE successfully predicts the loss of TFAP2A expression in neural crest cells through an enhancer disconnection mechanism.

 <h2 id="UsingPOSTRE">How to use POSTRE?</h2>

-An overview of POSTRE is provided in this section.
+A detailed overview of POSTRE is provided in this section.
 Click on the image below to see the video in Youtube.
 Reproduce it in Full Screen and High Quality (1080p) for optimal visualitzation.

 [![POSTRE Tutorial](https://github.com/vicsanga/Postre/blob/main/Postre_app/www/ImagenParaGithub_Tutorial.png?raw=true)]( https://youtu.be/Pc7MsKvqyQs "POSTRE Tutorial")